 The general land use policies address matters that apply to the entire Plan Area and are intended to provide an overall guiding direction for the IDP.
-Agriculture is intended to remain as the primary land use in the area; however, potential growth centres identified in each municipality's statutory plans (e.g. MDP or ASPs) may identify potential areas for non-agricultural land uses that will be dependent upon market and land owner interest.
-Each municipality will ensure non-agricultural development is designed in a smart, sustainable, and advantageous form.
+Agriculture is intended to be the primary land use in the area; however potential growth centres identified in each municipality's statutory plans (e.g. MDP or ASPs) may identify potential areas for non-agricultural land uses that will be dependent upon market and land owner interest.
+Each municipality will ensure non-agricultural development is designed in a smart, sustainable and advantageous form.

-- 3.1.1 The primary land uses in the Plan Area are agriculture and grazing. - 3.1.2 Both municipalities recognize and support the region's tourism industry through cooperative land use planning, economic development initiatives, and provision of appropriate servicing and infrastructure. - 3.1.3 Non-agricultural development within the Plan Area shall be aligned with each municipality's Municipal Development Plan (MDP) and should be located along major highway corridors, within existing urban areas, or within growth centres as identified in an MDP or other statutory plan (e.g. ASP).
+- 3.1.1 The primary land use in the Plan Area is agriculture and grazing. - 3.1.2 Non-agricultural development within the Plan Area shall be aligned with each municipality's municipal development plan (MDP) and should be located along major highway corridors and/or within growth centres as identified in a MDP or other statutory plan (e.g. ASP).

-- 3.1.4 The municipalities, as per this Plan, shall strive to engage in effective dialogue when considering land use in the Plan Area, while still maintaining complete jurisdiction on lands within their own boundaries. - 3.1.5 The municipalities may collaborate and investigate methods of giving support to projects that may mutually benefit or enhance the quality of life of residents from both municipalities.
-This could be in the form of in-kind donations, materials, municipal letters of support, unified government lobbying, application for grants, or other more permanent arrangements upon mutual agreement. - 3.1.6 Both municipalities agree to jointly discuss ways to cooperate with provincial and federal agencies and utility providers to help facilitate the efficient delivery of infrastructure and services that are of a mutual benefit. - 3.1.7 In any area where the plan area for this IDP overlaps with another IDP plan area, the policies from both IDPs will apply.
+- 3.1.3 The municipalities, as per this Plan, shall strive to engage in effective dialogue when considering land use in the Plan Area, while still maintaining complete jurisdiction on lands within their own boundaries. - 3.1.4 The municipalities may collaborate and investigate methods of giving support to projects that may mutually benefit or enhance the quality of life of residents from both municipalities.
+This could be in the form of in-kind donations, materials, municipal letters of support, unified government lobbying, application for grants, or other more permanent arrangements upon mutual agreement. - 3.1.5 Both municipalities agree to jointly discuss ways to cooperate with provincial and federal agencies and utility providers to help facilitate the efficient delivery of infrastructure and services that are of a mutual benefit.